Eric-D-Stevens/Geneomic_Edit_Distance/README.md

 This script was written for Python 2.7.14 and requires no libraries.

-##Input and Output
+## Input and Output

 ### Input

+While there are no command line inputs to run this script, the program does rely on two file inputs for its operation.
+The first of these input files contains the gene sequences themselves.
+The second file contains the cost lookup table utilzed to calculate the edit costs.

 #### Gene Sequences

-While there are no command line inputs to run this script, the program does rely on two file inputs for its operation.
 The first file is named `imp2input.txt`.
 This file contains the input gene sequences for which the edit distances will be calculated.
 The format for this file is as follows:

 ```
 CGCAATTCTGAAGCGCTGGGGAAGACGGGT,TATCCCATCGAACGCCTATTCTAGGAT